D2klaas/Godot-4-HTTPManager/README.md

   _use caching_

 * `accept_cookies:bool = false`\
   _This enables support for cookies.
 Cookies are the preferred method used to make persistend server-side sessions.
 Basicly this enables the HTTPManager to work with server sessions.
 The implemenetation isn't feature complete.
 Be careful when using it as wrongly directed cookies may be used to take over sessions.
 The risk should be minimal if you only connect to your own servers.
-Teh cookies are not stored between application start.
+The cookies are not stored between application start.
+Coookies are only storred inside the HTTPManager object.
 Every launch of your app is a clean new start._

 * `cache_directory:String = "user://http-manager-cache"`\
   _cache directory_